 - Yes, the user guide is available through the MyAnselm Portal to current students.
 (Admitted students: you'll receive information about the portal upon your arrival.)

 Does this system cost me money?

 - Yes.
-The cost is imbedded in your Technology Fee.
+The cost is imbedded in your Comprehensive Fee.
 Each student has a "quota" per semester, currently set at 500 pages or 650 double-sided pages.
 (We may modify this as we continue to evaluate printing needs of students.)
-If you go over your quota - stop by the Help Desk and we'll assess your needs and work with you to find a reasonable quota.
+If you go over your quota you will be charged for the excessive printing.

 - The unit of measure the system uses is dollars - for a 50 dollar quota a student can get about 650 pages per semester.

 - The math is 10 cents for one sided and 7.5 for double side prints.
 Most of our students do not run over the 650 page quota in a semester.